zutherb/AppStash/README.md

 ![JETM Request view](https://raw.githubusercontent.com/zutherb/AppStash/master/external/images/performance-request-view.png)

-[JMX](http://en.wikipedia.org/wiki/Java_Management_Extensions) is a natural way to have access to technical management, e.g. for tuning, statistics, log levels, ...
+[JMX](http://en.wikipedia.org/wiki/Java_Management_Extensions) is a natural way to have access to technical management, e.g. for tuning, statistics, log levels and so on.
 Unfortunately, it lacks a lightweight tool to expose mbeans and to browse them securely on any application and environment without heavy infrastructure setup.
 [JMiniX](https://code.google.com/p/jminix/) provides such a feature.
 You can reach JMiniX under the following url http://shop.monolith.io:8080/shop/jmx/.